isc-projects/kea/doc/guide/dhcp6-srv.rst

 quotes around them.)
-The address will become deprecated in 3000 seconds, i.e. clients are allowed to keep old connections, but can't use this address for creating new connections. ``renew-timer`` and ``rebind-timer`` are values that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.
+The address will become deprecated in 3000 seconds, i.e. clients are allowed to keep old connections, but can't use this address for creating new connections. ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.

-The ``interfaces-config`` map specifies the server configuration concerning the network interfaces, on which the server should listen to the DHCP messages.
+The ``interfaces-config`` map specifies the server configuration concerning the network interfaces on which the server should listen to the DHCP messages.
 The ``interfaces`` parameter specifies a list of network interfaces on which the server should listen.
 Lists are opened and closed with square brackets, with elements separated by commas.
 To